 A large steamed bun, generously filled with a subtly seasoned pork with chives mixture, is clearly bought in but decent enough for under £2.

 A mound of Yang Chow fried rice is as light and fluffy as you’d expect, and not shy with the cloudy little scraps of egg.
 Here’s a picture, in case I sustain a serious head injury and need to know what rice looks like or start enjoying anything with Stephen Mulhern.

-Sichian beef chilli soup?
+Sichuan beef chilli soup?
 That’s a serious proposition.
-It’s hugely flavoured and hugeky proportioned, served in the kind of bowl you’d sneak into Linton travel tavern and anyone under 5’10 should be wary of toppling into these depths and drowning.
+It’s hugely flavoured and hugely proportioned, served in the kind of bowl you’d sneak into Linton Travel Tavern and anyone under 5’10 should be wary of toppling into these depths and drowning.